-Likewise, users who upgrade from Windows 7 to Windows 10 can also keep personal files, most of installed applications, and Windows settings.
+Likewise, users who upgrade from Windows 7 to Windows 10 can also keep personal files, most of the installed applications, and Windows settings.

 As you know, the free upgrade offer is not available to users running Windows Vista.
 And even if you purchase a Windows 10 copy, you can keep nothing during the upgrade.
-So if you have Vista, you need to create bootable USB of Windows 10 and then install Windows 10 from USB to perform a clean install.
+So if you have Vista, you need to create a bootable USB of Windows 10 and then install Windows 10 from USB to perform a clean install.

 What you will miss in Windows 10

 But before you decide to upgrade to Windows 10, you need to know a couple of important things.
-Firstly, Windows Media Center is not available on Windows 10, and when you upgrade your Windows 7 or Windows 8.1 with Windows Media Center to Windows 10, Media Center feature will be removed during the upgrade process.
+Firstly, Windows Media Center is not available on Windows 10, and when you upgrade your Windows 7 or Windows 8.1 with Windows Media Center to Windows 10, the Media Center feature will be removed during the upgrade process.

 As with the case of Windows 8/8.1, desktop gadgets are not part of Windows 10 and the feature will removed when you upgrade from Windows 7 to Windows 10.
 The feature can be enabled though by following the directions in our desktop gadgets for Windows 10 guide.